Nowhere is the phrase ‘a picture paints a thousand words’ truer than in the housing market.

 Whatever unique selling points your home has, make sure the photos you take do them justice.

 Moving house?
 Before you buy a new property, ensure you’ve researched your new area thoroughly.
-Phil Spencer's Property Report can tell you everything you need to know, with information on everything from local schools to crime rates.
-Get your full report here.
+Phil Spencer's property report can tell you everything you need to know, with information on everything from local schools to crime rates.
+Get yours to get the facts!